by Dr.Harald Wiesendanger– Klartext updatet

 What the leading media are hiding

-The concern of the Heidelberg general practitioner follows common doctrine.
-And this arose from uncontrolled case reports in the early 20th century.
-It has remained almost ineradicable ever since.
-It is reflected in the German Nutrition Society (DGE) recommendation to consume no more than 6 grams of salt per day and in the upper limit of 5 grams advocated by the World Health Organization (WHO).
+The doctor’s alarmism follows conventional wisdom.
+This originated from a few uncontrolled case reports from the early 20th century, which were hastily included in textbooks.
+Since then, it has proved virtually impossible to eradicate.
+It is reflected in the recommendation of the German Nutrition Society (DGE) to consume no more than 6 grams of salt per day, as well as in the upper limit of 5 grams advocated by the World Health Organization (WHO).

-In April 2022, the results of the large-scale SODIUM-HF study became public.
-(1) It involved 806 adult patients at 26 sites in six countries.
-On average, 66 years old, they suffered from chronic heart failure in stages II to III according to the New York Heart Association (NYHA) classification, i.e., with mild to severe limitations in exercise capacity but still with no symptoms at all rest.
-They were all supplied with medication in accordance with the guidelines.
+The large-scale SODIUM-HF study, whose results were published in April 2022, was intended to provide clarity.
+(2) It involved 806 adult patients at 26 sites in six countries.
+With an average age of 66, they suffered from chronic heart failure in stage II to III according to the New York Heart Association (NYHA) classification, i.e., with mild to severe limitations in exercise capacity but still symptom-free at rest.
+All of them were receiving guideline-compliant medication.

-Two equal groups were formed from these subjects: one received only general advice on sodium intake in the diet; the other should be on a strictly low-sodium diet of no more than 1500 mg daily.
+These subjects were divided into two groups of equal size: one group received only general advice on sodium intake in their diet, while the other was instructed to follow a strict low-sodium diet of no more than 1500 mg per day.

 And so the authors succinctly concluded: “In outpatients with heart failure, dietary intervention to reduce sodium intake did not result in a reduction in clinical events.”